craigtsmith/craigtsmith.blog/src/pages/hello-amsterdam/index.md

 going to a pub beats drinking in your lounge.

-for us moving to amsterdam was always about an adventure, a challenge, a new chapter in the story of our lives. we decided, withing hours of arriving that we were going to form and nurture new habits, for a happier, better life.
+for us moving to amsterdam was always about an adventure, a challenge, a new chapter in the story of our lives. we decided, within hours of arriving that we were going to form and nurture new habits, for a happier, better life.